 Board Members, Beloit College Revolving Loan Fund

-Aliza Tresser, Student
+Aliza Tresser, Chair, Student

-Bruce Hamilton, Facilities Director, Maintenance Supervisor
+Bruce Hamilton, Facilities Dept, Maintenance Supervisor

-Bruce Halmilton was asked to replace a vacancy with the committee 2.5 years ago and has been serving ever since.
+Bruce Hamilton was asked to replace a vacancy with the committee 2.5 years ago and has been serving ever since.
 Through his many years of experience with Beloit College, he supports the members of the committee with information regarding campus buildings and systems.
 He also coordinates with contractors during a projects execution.

 Warren Palmer, Professor of Economics